Apollo: Attributes and symbols

 As god of colonization, Apollo gave oracular guidance on colonies, especially during the height of colonization, 750–550 BCE.
 According to Greek tradition, he helped Cretan or Arcadian colonists found the city of Troy.
 However, this story may reflect a cultural influence which had the reverse direction: Hittite cuneiform texts mention an Asia Minor god called Appaliunas or Apalunas in connection with the city of Wilusa attested in Hittite inscriptions, which is now generally regarded as being identical with the Greek Ilion by most scholars.
 In this interpretation, Apollo's title of Lykegenes can simply be read as "born in Lycia", which effectively severs the god's supposed link with wolves (possibly a folk etymology).

 In literary contexts, Apollo represents harmony, order, and reason—characteristics contrasted with those of Dionysus, god of wine, who represents ecstasy and disorder.
 The contrast between the roles of these gods is reflected in the adjectives Apollonian and Dionysian.
 However, the Greeks thought of the two qualities as complementary: the two gods are brothers, and when Apollo at winter left for Hyperborea, he would leave the Delphic oracle to Dionysus.
 This contrast appears to be shown on the two sides of the Borghese Vase.

 Apollo is often associated with the Golden Mean.
 This is the Greek ideal of moderation and a virtue that opposes gluttony.

 In antiquity, Apollo was associated with the planet Mercury.
-The ancient Greeks believed that Mercury as observed during the morning was a different planet than the one during the evening, because each twilight Mercury would appear farther from the Sun as it set than it had the night before.
+The ancient Greeks believed that the Mercury as observed during the morning was different from the one during the evening, because each twilight Mercury would appear farther from the Sun as it set than it had the night before.
 The morning planet was called Apollo, and the one at evening Hermes/Mercury before they realised they were the same, thereupon the name 'Mercury/Hermes' was kept, and 'Apollo' was dropped.

 Apollo in the arts

 Apollo is a common theme in Greek and Roman art and also in the art of the Renaissance.
 The earliest Greek word for a statue is "delight" (ἄγαλμα, agalma), and the sculptors tried to create forms which would inspire such guiding vision.
-Greek art puts into Apollo the highest degree of power and beauty that can be imagined.
+Maurice Bowra notices that the Greek artist puts into a god the highest degree of power and beauty that can be imagined.
 The sculptors derived this from observations on human beings, but they also embodied in concrete form, issues beyond the reach of ordinary thought.

-The naked bodies of the statues are associated with the cult of the body that was essentially a religious activity.
+The naked bodies of the statues are associated with the cult of the body which was essentially a religious activity.
 The muscular frames and limbs combined with slim waists indicate the Greek desire for health, and the physical capacity which was necessary in the hard Greek environment.
-The statues of Apollo embody beauty, balance and inspire awe before the beauty of the world.
+The statues of Apollo and the other gods present them in their full youth and strength.
+"In the balance and relation of their limbs, such figures express their whole character, mental and physical, and reveal their central being, the radiant reality of youth in its heyday".